lisandro/jwplayer-ios-bestPracticeApps/JWBestPracticeApps/Offline DRM/README.md

 ## Offline DRM - Best Practices App

-The DRM Fairplay project illustrates how to use our DRM implementation to play FairPlay encrypted streams.
-The stream should be a [signed URL](https://docs.jwplayer.com/platform/reference/protect-your-content-with-signed-urls) that you generate for DRM protected content from JW Player StudioDRM.
+The Offline DRM project illustrates how to implement offline playback for FairPlay encrypted streams.
+The JW Player playlist URL should be a [signed URL](https://docs.jwplayer.com/platform/reference/protect-your-content-with-signed-urls) that you generate for DRM protected content from JW Player StudioDRM.

 Important: you need a Fairplay package from Apple to enable Fairplay for your content, more information [here](https://docs.jwplayer.com/players/docs/ios-apply-studio-drm-with-jw-platform#enabling-apple-fairplay-streaming).